 The above rates include payments covering the necessary communications connected with changes of shift, preparations and tidying up.
 Allowance is made for the time required for this being up to 15 minutes for each shift; payment for this is included in the rates and forms part of the basis for overtime rates.
 Thus, special payments for shift changes have been abolished.

-Vocational training students in practical training in a hospitality program are entitled to wages of 60% of the starting wage.
+Trainees doing their practical training as receptionists are entitled to wages equivalent to 60% of the starting wage.